fujianto/neutro/readme.txt

 === Theme Customizer ===

-Most of theme functionality and design can be customized from theme customizer.
-See appearance -> Themes -> Under description of current theme choose Customize, in order to access it.
+Most of theme functionality and design customizable from theme customizer.
+See appearance -> Themes -> under description of current theme choose Customize, in order to access it.
 In theme customizer, you can upload your website logo and change your theme colors.

 === Featured Slider ===

  You can add content to Featured slider by assigning sticky post or by selecting categories to assign content by category on Theme Settings.
 You can also disable featured slider altogether if you do not need one.
 If no featured category found and no post set to sticky, it will get latest post as content.

+=== Custom menu ===

+You have to assign menus to the primary and secondary menu from Menus in Dashboard.
+For primary menu, it's recommended to use short menu with small number of menus, since the primary menu space is limited.

 === Featured image Functionality ===

-Post thumnail appear on list of post and single page for standard and gallery post format.
+Post thumbnail appear on list of post and single page for standard and gallery post format.
 You can specify featured image or the first image will be used as featured image.

 === Post Formats ===